- 2/3 cup non-dairy milk, cold (cashew, almond or canned coconut for richer texture)

 coconut whipped cream

 If making whipped coconut cream, cans must be chilled for at least 6 hours.
-Also you can place a mixing bowl in the fridge or freezer to chill as well.
+You can also place a metal mixing bowl in the fridge or freezer to chill as well.

-- Measure coconut oil into plastic wrapped lined bowl.
+- Freeze coconut oil: Measure coconut oil into plastic wrapped lined bowl.
 Place coconut oil in freezer for at least 30 minutes, until solid and very cold.
 Once completely cold, place on cutting board and chop into pieces; set aside.
 (You can also mix dough in a food processor.)

 - Combine milk and apple cider vinegar in glass measuring cup; set aside for 5 minutes.